Drive (2011 film): Filming and cinematography

 The film was made on a production budget of about $15 million and shot in various parts of Los Angeles, beginning on September 25, 2010.
 Locations were picked by Refn while Gosling drove him around the city at night.
 At the director's request, Los Angeles was picked as the shooting location due to budget constraints.
 Refn moved into a plush Los Angeles home and insisted that the cast members and screenwriter Amini move in with him.
 They would work on the script and film all day, then watch films, edit, or drive at night.
 Refn asked that the editing suite be placed in his home as well.
-With a shooting script of 81 pages, Refn and Gosling continued to trim down dialogue during filming.
+With a shooting script of 81 pages, Refn and Gosling continued to trim dialogue during filming.

 The opening chase scene, involving Gosling's character, was filmed primarily by Refn within the car's interior.
 In an interview, he said he intended for this scene to emulate the feeling of a "diver in an ocean of sharks," and never left the vehicle during the car chase so that the audience can see what's happening from the character's point of view.
-Tight on money and time, he shot the scene in two days.
+To economize money and time, he shot the scene in two days.
 With two different set-ups prepared in the car, the director found it difficult to have mobility with the camera, so he would switch the camera to two additional set-ups nearby.
 As downtown Los Angeles had been rejuvenated, Refn avoided certain areas to maintain the novel's gloomy atmosphere.
 The scene was shot at low angles with minimal light.

 The elevator sequence was shot without dialogue.
 Refn explained:

 Before shooting the head-smashing scene, Refn spoke to Gaspar Noé and asked him how he had done a similar scene in his film Irréversible (2002).
 Crossing the line from romance to violence, the scene begins with the Driver and Irene kissing tenderly.
 What they share is really a goodbye kiss.
 The Driver becomes a kind of "werewolf," violently stomping the hit man's head in.
 Irene sees the Driver in a new light.